newhavenrb/conferences/How-You-Can-Help.md

 * **Start a discussion.**  Anything relating to the talk is fair game.
 One example of this is [[the DHH keynote|David Heinemeier Hansson Keynote]].
 Also, see the [[template]].
 * **Contribute missing notes.**  Talks missing notes are marked with "TODO" on the [[index|Home]].
 * **Add notes you've taken yourself.**  Please add a section (`### From @username`) if you're adding a large block of notes to help reduce merge conflicts, or just integrate with the existing notes.
-* **Improve a talk summary.**  A summary writting by one person might not be entirely accurate.
+* **Improve a talk summary.**  A summary written by a single person might not be entirely accurate.
 * **Look for TODOs.**  Search for "TODO", "FIXME" in the wiki pages for (simple) tasks.

 This is a generated list of files with "TODO" or "FIXME".
 See `script/list-todos`.